Skip to Content

 • visible run state

-The control plane should not be treated as the place where repository execution happens.
+The controller should not be treated as the place where repository execution happens.

-Model calls are made from the worker path.
+In Self Hosted, model calls are made from the customer worker path.

-That matters because your provider choice and network policy can be aligned with your own infrastructure rules.
+That matters because your provider choice and network policy can be aligned with your own infrastructure rules when you choose Self Hosted.

 Examples: